where/omg_pull_request/README.md

 You can see an example of a successful pull request that has been `omg_pull_request`ified here: https://github.com/where/omg_pull_request/pull/1.
 And an example of a failed pull request that has been `omg_pull_request`ified here: https://github.com/where/omg_pull_request/pull/2.

+### Future Features

+Got an idea for a future feature?
+Know of a cool service that you think omg_pull_request integration with would be nice?
+Open up a github issue.

+#### Current Thoughts

+* Twilio Integration would be a cool feature.
+Getting a text message when tests pass would be nice.
+* Monitoring the pull requests and sending the author a notification when the pull request has been closed (either merged, or just closed) would be useful.

+#### Running Integration Tests

+Integration Tests call the github api, and verify the full flow works.
+Before you run, you'll need to authenticate with a github profile that the tests can run on.
+To do this run `rake test:setup`.

 ### Contributors

 * Ken Mazaika